top of page

 VILLAGE OF LA FARGE

 1).
-Village President Frank Quinn called the regular meeting of the La Farge Village Board to order at 6:30 p.m. at the Emergency Services building.
+Village President Aaron Nemec called the regular meeting of the La Farge Village Board to order at 6:30 p.m. at the Emergency Services building, at 201 S. Cherry Street.

 Roll Call - Present at the meeting:

-Also: News reporters Gail Muller and Bonnie Sherman, Utility Clerk Greg Lawton, Pam Hysel, Jim Hanson, Police Chief Steve Palmer, and Clerk Kimberly Walker.
+Also: News reporters Lonnie Muller and Bonnie Sherman, Public Works Manager Wayne Haugrud, Utility Clerk Greg Lawton, Police Chief Steve Palmer, Stacie Sanborn, and Clerk Kimberly Walker.

 2).
-Verification was given of meeting publishing in the La Farge Episcope, and of posting at the Bank, Post Office, and Village Office on Friday, July 7, 2023.
+Verification was given of meeting publishing in the La Farge Episcope, and of posting at the Farmers State Bank, La Farge Post Office, and Village Office on Friday, August 8, 2025.

 4).
 Correspondence: None.